Fr4nc3/cs-class-project/project-a/Readme.md

 ## Statement

-- In JavaScript we can weite code that will perform different depending of a logical condition.
-If the evaluated expression is true will perform one action and false another, when you have more than two options, you can use switch stament<sup>10</sup>.
+- In JavaScript we can write code that will perform different depending of a logical condition.
+If the evaluated expression is `true` will perform one action and false another, when you have more than two options, you can use switch stament<sup>10</sup>.

 ### If Else...
 Statement